microsoft/IoT-For-Beginners/4-manufacturing/lessons/4-trigger-fruit-detector/README.md

 ## Trigger fruit quality checking from a sensor

 The IoT device needs some kind of trigger to indicate when fruit is ready to be classified.
-One trigger for this would be to measure when the fruit is at the right location on the conveyor belt my measuring the distance to a sensor.
+One trigger for this would be to measure when the fruit is at the right location on the conveyor belt by measuring the distance to a sensor.

 ![Proximity sensors send laser beams to objects like bananas and time how long till the beam is bounced back](../../../images/proximity-sensor.png)